 I broke eye contact immediately.
 I still haven't recovered from the shock.

-I was near the front of the line, so when I sat back down I observed all the other missionaries suffer the same shock, in the same pattern--a sort of blasé saunter up the line, turning to say hi to the old guy, and then immediately jerking their heads away in an electric jolt.
+say hi to the old guy, and then immediately jerking their heads away in an electric jolt.
 A couple even jumped, I swear.

 It's a supernally rare gift--not even all the other Apostles have it (I'm told Henry B. Eyering has it, but I can't speak from experience).
 I once stood in line to shake hands with Dallin H. Oaks, and though he is far warmer and funnier in person than his conference persona suggests, I was still slightly disappointed to find that his eyes were merely clear, not bright.